JSON RAO Result File

 Note that this feature is not implemented in the default RAO result implementation, as voltage CNECs are not optimised by the RAO, but monitored by a voltage monitoring module.

-// get the margin value for a given voltage cnec, at a given state, in a given voltage unit
+// get the margin value for a given voltage cnec, after optimisation of a given instant, in a given voltage unit

 Example: